Vyral/base-template/_posts/2018-07-26-avoid-these-7-deadly-sins-when-selling-your-home.md

 Do you know about the seven deadly sins of selling a home?
 Today I am going to share them with you, so that you can avoid them and sell your property for top dollar, instead.&nbsp;

-**1. An unkempt yard.** Many people think that it’s on the inside that matters.
+**1. An unkempt yard.** Many people think that it’s what's on the inside that matters.
 But if your home looks like a tornado blew through the yard, potential buyers may never actually get inside.

 **2. Keys that do not work.** If the potential buyer and their agent cannot get in, they may become frustrated by the experience.

 {% include pullquote.html %}

-**3. Dingy or faded front door.** The front door will serve as a buyer’s first impression, so make sure its in great shape before they arrive.&nbsp;
+**3. Dingy or faded front door.** The front door will serve as a buyer’s first impression, so make sure it's in great shape before they arrive.&nbsp;

 **4. Animals.** I love animals, and I think that most people do, too.
 However, it’s important to clean up after them by eliminating messes, hair, and odor before buyers enter your home.